A Novel Single-Layer Quantum Neural Network for Approximate SRBB-Based Unitary Synthesis

 The elements of the algebraic basis $\mathcal{U}^{(4)}$ that come into play belong to the following set: $\mathcal{B}_{\Phi}=\{h_3(1),f_3(1),h_4(2),f_4(2)\}=\{5,7,11,14\}$.
-Accordingly, referring to Figure~\ref{fig:srbb_n2}, $M_1^o$ is a $M_2ZYZ$-type matrix as in the even case\footnote{Due to permutation properties proved in Appendix~\ref{proof_prop1}, also under odd-index permutations the subset of elements building the $\Phi$-factor produce a $M_2ZYZ$-type matrix.
-This anomalous property holds only for 2-qubit systems.},
+Accordingly, referring to Figure~\ref{fig:srbb_n2}, $M_1^o$ is a $M_2ZYZ$-type matrix, as in the even case\footnote{Due to permutation properties proved in Appendix~\ref{proof_prop1}, also under odd-index permutations, the subset of elements building the $\Phi$-factor produces a $M_2ZYZ$-type matrix.
+This property holds only for 2-qubit systems.}

-Therefore, the $\Phi$-factor produces another unitary matrix belonging to $M_2ZYZ$ whose circuit is essentially identical to its even counterpart (see Figure~\ref{fig:zyz_circuit_n2}).
-It is clear that for $n=2$, the odd contributions of the $\Phi$-factor slightly \emph{deviates} from the scalability scheme presented in~\cite{sarkar2023scalable}, providing a notable simplification of the circuit which only counts $M_2ZYZ$-type matrices, diagonal elements and CNOT-permutations.
-From $n=3$ onwards, the $\Phi$-factor requires the use of a more general decomposition, being a block-diagonal unitary matrix with blocks only unitary, which still exploits $ZYZ$-type matrices, but adds important multi-controlled $R_z$ gates both before and after~\cite{sarkar2023scalable}.
+{ } Therefore, the $\Phi$-factor produces another unitary matrix belonging to $M_2ZYZ$ whose circuit is essentially identical to its even counterpart (see Figure~\ref{fig:zyz_circuit_n2}).
+It is clear that for $n=2$, the odd contributions of the $\Phi$-factor identify a \emph{special case} of the scaling scheme presented in~\cite{sarkar2023scalable}, providing a notable simplification of the circuit that only counts $M_2ZYZ$-type matrices, diagonal elements, and CNOT-permutations.
+From $n=3$ onward, the $\Phi$-factor requires the use of a more general decomposition, being a block-diagonal unitary matrix with blocks that are only unitary, which still exploits $ZYZ$-type matrices but adds important multi-controlled $R_z$ gates both before and after~\cite{sarkar2023scalable}.

 As for even contributions, the circuit representation of the sub-factor $\prod T_1^o$ can be derived from the recipe described in Appendix~\ref{sec:cnot_sequences}, with the precaution of labeling the qubits from 0 onward (see Figure~\ref{fig:prodT1o_diagram_n2}).